carj/pyPreservica/docs/intro.rst

 entities using other 3rd party external identifiers which may be more meaningful such as ISBNs DOIs etc.

 To create the client object you will need valid credentials to connect to the Preservica server.
-See the following section on aavailable authentication options.
+See the following section on available authentication options.

 .. code-block:: python